Battenburg markings: United States

-Battenburg markings on emergency vehicles are uncommon in the United States.
-However, many municipalities have begun to use the markings in recent years.
+Battenburg markings on emergency vehicles are generally uncommon in the United States, though some municipalities have begun using them in recent years.

 The Miami Township Police Department in Ohio has previously used ones similar to those found in the UK on their police cars.
 Battenburg markings are also used in South Carolina's Charleston County for EMS vehicles.

 From 2017 to 2021, the Pittsburgh Police used Sillitoe tartan markings on some of their fleets.
 The design was updated to include black-and-gold Battenburg markings in 2021 to represent the city's official colours.
 City authorities stated that the markings would also be applied to all future municipal vehicles.

 The Chicago Police Department began using Sillitoe tartan markings on their police vehicles in 2018, while the hats of officers have used them since 1967.

+Red and yellow Battenburg markings can be seen on most of the ambulances in the City of Chicago for the Chicago Fire Department.

+Green and yellow Battenburg markings are also used on ambulances operated by Michigan-based Life EMS Services.